 The Airmen's Stories - F/O J D Smith

-James Duncan Smith, of Winnipeg, Canada joined the RAF on a short service commission in September 1937.
 He was posted to 10 FTS Tern Hill on 11th December and joined 87 Squadron at Debden on 9th July 1938.

-Smith was with 87 in France from the outbreak of war until he was posted to 6 OTU Sutton Bridge, where he arrived on 13th May 1940.
+Smith was serving with 87 Squadron in France from the outbreak of war until he was posted to 6 OTU Sutton Bridge, where he arrived on 13th May 1940.
 He was posted to PDC Uxbridge on the 15th for allocation to a squadron in France and joined 73 Squadron there soon afterwards.

 On 5th June he shared in destroying a Do17.
 The squadron was withdrawn from France on 17th June.
 Smith claimed a Me110 destroyed and another damaged on 11th September and a Me109 destroyed on the 15th.